The following information is provided for reference purposes only and should be used at your own risk!

 Verify sealing plate bolt holes align with valve body bolt holes, and sealing plate rubber rings align with valve body oil holes.

-Insert solenoid with sealing plate under vanos.
+Insert solenoid with sealing plate under Vanos.
 Orient oil pressure restrictor to right.

-Align solenoid and sealing plate left front corner to vanos corner.
+Align solenoid and sealing plate left front corner to Vanos corner.

-Align solenoid and sealing plate bolt hole to vanos lower left bolt hole.
+Align solenoid and sealing plate bolt hole to Vanos lower left bolt hole.

 Install solenoid lower left mounting bolt to hold solenoid (hand).